edamame-course/FastQC/final/2016-06-22_FastQC_tutorial.md

 This has changed the permission so we can now execute the file.
 If you're interested in the specifics of changing file permissions, there is a 10 second crash course [here](https://files.fosswire.com/2007/08/fwunixref.pdf) under the heading "File Permissions".

 We're ready to check the quality of our data!
 What do we need to do?
--Navigate to the directory containing our fastq files -Execute the FastQC program on one of our files
+* Navigate to the directory containing our fastq files
+* Execute the FastQC program on one of our files
--See what the output of FastQC is
+* See what the output of FastQC is

 ```
 cd ~/EDAMAME_16S/Fastq